 Typically, every opportunity that arises comes with its own associated price, so not having that entry to working capital can dramatically hinder your ability to continue growing.
 If you’re taking out more salary than you want, you might force yourself to take on added loans to find a way to afford that development trajectory.

 Of course, you’ll want to have the ability to cowl your primary expenses.
-That said, bear in mind planning for growth to have the ability to avoid money owed that will value you extra in the long run.
+That said, bear in mind planning for growth has the ability to avoid money owed that will value you extra in the long run.

 Although we’ve listed this factor last, in some methods, it is a crucial consideration as you establish how and when to pay yourself.
 That is, how a lot or little can you or your family reasonably afford to stay on?